+- 2.1.
 Savills' property management function provides services (including the people to perform those services) to SGS in respect of each of its sites.
 It has a property management agreement for each site, which determines the services that are to be provided by Savills and the obligations on Savills in doing so.
-The agreements include requirements to comply with applicable employment laws in the provision of the services and supervise compliance with statutory requirements in relation to health safety and welfare of occupiers of the properties.
-Prior to onboarding service suppliers, Savills undertakes due diligence including modern slavery risk, and this due diligence is reviewed throughout the business relationship.

-Savills has published its own s.54 Modern Slavery Statement, which identifies the steps it took in its last financial year to ensure slavery and human trafficking are not occurring in its business and supply chains.
+The agreements include requirements to comply with applicable employment laws in the provision of the services and supervise compliance with statutory requirements in relation to the health, safety and welfare of occupiers of the properties.
+Prior to onboarding service suppliers, Savills undertakes due diligence including relating to modern slavery risk, and this due diligence is reviewed throughout the business relationship. - 2.2.
+Savills plc has published its own s.54 Modern Slavery Statement, which identifies the steps it took in its last financial year to ensure slavery and human trafficking was not occurring in its business and supply chains.
 It notes that Savills believes the risk of modern slavery across its business is low, but that there are situations where a greater risk exists, such as the hiring of staff and procurement decisions where suppliers and contractors are appointed.
 A copy of the Savills' Slavery and Human Trafficking Statement can be found here.
-We have summarised below key elements that helped prevent slavery or human trafficking in the SGS business or supply chains in the financial year ending 31 December 2022.

-(a) Policy: The Savills Code of Conduct underpins its social, ethical and environmental commitments.
+We have summarised below key elements that helped prevent slavery or human trafficking in the SGS business or supply chains in the financial year ending 31 December 2023. - (a) Policy: The Savills Code of Conduct underpins its social, ethical and environmental commitments.
 It is applicable to all Savills staff and Supply Chain Partners.
-There is also a specific Anti-Slavery and Human Trafficking Policy, which sets out the steps that should be taken by individuals and business heads within Savills, including encouraging all staff to report any concerns to management through the Whistleblowing Procedure.

-OC\UK/53219456.1
+There is also a specific Slavery and Human Trafficking Policy, which sets out the steps that should be taken by individuals and business heads within Savills. - (b) Due Diligence and Management of Suppliers: Savills requires minimum ethical, environmental and social principles and standards when engaging with service partners.
+The policy applies to all supply chain activity involving its service partners.
+Savills supports the UN Global Compact, UN Declaration of Human Rights, the International Labour Organisation (ILO) Core Conventions and the UN Sustainable Development Goals, and as such, all service partners selected are expected to meet minimum environmental, social and ethical standards.
+There is also a Service Partner Code of Conduct, which requires Service Partners to deliver goods and services responsibly to Savills' sites and clients.
+Under this policy, Savills expects all Service Partners to have accountability, ethics, transparency and respect for law and regulations, including modern slavery laws.
+The Service Partner Code of Conduct includes a requirement that service partners proactively support human rights and develop effective approaches to comply with the minimum requirements of the Ethical Trading Initiative (ETI) base code of labour practice:

+OC_UK/53219456.1